pointless-lang/pointless/site/pages/language/best-practices/index.md

 ## Don't Use Lists as Tables

-Use tables to store lists of objects with matching keys.
+Use tables to store lists of [record objects][records] with matching keys.

 ```ptls --no-eval --class yes
 Table.of([